doepy-meetup/doepy.org/README.md

 ## Schedule

-We are proud to be hosting our first event **Wednesday July 28, 6 PM EST.**
+We are proud to be hosting our first event **Wednesday Sep 29, 6 PM EST.**

 It will be hosted virtually.